ElsenY/chat-starter-nodejs-priv/bug-fix.md

 I found out the chat order in the sidebar is not updated when a new message is submitted (the convo at the top should be the convo with the newest message just as like usual chat app should do), so I also adjusted it to also update the sidebar chats

 ## tools
-I used google, chatGPT for understanding the syntax and libraries used, also I search functions related to the libraries (sequelize, socket.io, others) from the docs to get better understanding.
+I used google, chatGPT for understanding the syntax and libraries used, used postman for early test of the server api, pgadmin for query to visualize DB data, also I search functions related to the libraries (sequelize, socket.io, others) from the docs to get better understanding.